mokrzu/mokrzu.github.io/_posts/2014-04-28-crud-hacks.markdown

 If we have sharded collection and want to use **justOne** flag, we need to specify shard key.
 <br>
-We'll take a closer look at this kind of operations in *Shards* article.
+I'll take a closer look at this kind of operations in *Shards* article.

 [cursors]: http://docs.mongodb.org/manual/core/cursors/